Oops! Sorry!!

 Have we ever thought our own relationships could be hanging by a thread and how it could be us next?
 A brother asked me why he should bother studying parenting if he isn’t married let alone with children.
 I told him “to discover how you were parentled incorrectly”.
 This is not to dislike or even be ungrateful to our parents, but to study the sacred sciences to build a filter to take all of the good and leave the toxic, character destroyed, confidence breaking behaviours that crippled us then and even affected our relationship in the present day.

-It’s not about whether you’re a nice person, it’s whether you’ve inherited or or taught how to relate to others below the surface level and how to not let toxic relationships obstruct your growth.
+It’s not about whether you’re a nice person, it’s whether you’ve inherited or taught how to relate to others below the surface level and how to not let toxic relationships obstruct your growth.

 Minimum duration of module: 10 Weeks

-Progression Potential: Ummatica Diploma Program
+☰ Progression Potential: Ummatica Diploma Program

 For those seeking accreditation, you can continue after the family program for another year to complete our 2yr Arabic and Islamic Sciences diploma certification.
 Not all muslims who attain good relationship skills need to be students of knowledge BUT all students of knowledge and da’ee’s need relationship skills.
 This is because, family IS the foundation.Contact us if you are interested in our advanced 2yr Diploma.
 Here is the proposed contact to be covered for Year 2 with some modifications pending.
-Fees for the second year will be announced near September 2023.
+Fees for the second year will be announced near September 2024.

 •Arabic Renaissance Literature Program - Muftiya Nasima